The Secret Of My Success

 This isn’t to say that it was easy.
 There were trying times when I was really getting down to the core issues I faced in myself and in life.
 But the Narconon staff got me through these times amazingly and I was truly changed on the other side.

 I handled everything from the physical aspects of my addiction to the ideas and mental behaviors I couldn’t get through on my own.
 I learned why I behaved like I did, and I faced and handled the things that I ran into in life that I thought I needed drugs to solve or escape.
-I saw how I was the one that caused things to be the way that they were in my life, not a victim of it.
-And I learned how to stay at cause with essential life skills that I learned there.
+I saw how I was the one who caused things to be the way that they were in my life—not a victim of it.
+And I learned how to stay at cause because of the essential life skills I learned on the program.

-One of the biggest gains I achieved as a result of the program was a relationship with my family.
+One of the biggest gains I achieved as a result of the program was to have a real relationship with my family.
 I realized I had always taken and never given.
 When I was using drugs, I thought that they were against me.
-They were always trying to bring back that person that I was trying to escape.
-Myself.
-It was true when I used to tell them that I wasn’t trying to hurt them, I wasn’t.
+They were always trying to bring back the person that I was trying to escape—Myself.
+It was true when I used to tell them that I wasn’t trying to hurt them—I wasn’t.
 But what I couldn’t see was that my life was comprised of more than just myself.
 My actions truly hurt others, regardless of my intentions.

 My relationships began to improve throughout the program.
 I attribute this directly to the valuable skills I learned there.
-I gained so much from the communication course Narconon offered, and used this to rebuild communication with my family.
-They helped me and guided me through this, as well as taking responsibility for my life.
+I gained so much from the communication course Narconon offered, and I used this to rebuild communication with my family.
+They helped me and guided me through this.
 I can truly say that I am the one that makes things happen.
 I control my life.
 I am no longer dependent on anyone or anything.
-I can now do what drugs once did for me…face life.
+I can now do what drugs once did for me—face life.